interledger/interledger-website/src/_casestudies/reimaging-how-we-pay-for-content-and-apps.md

 ---
 name:
-title: Reimaging How we Pay for Content and Apps
+title: Reimagining How we Pay for Content and Apps
 subtitle:
 layout: case-studies
 featured_image: /uploads/puma.png